aparo/pyes/docs/guide/reference/api/delete.rst

 Automatic for the Index
 =======================

-The delete operation automatically creates an index if it has not been created before (check out the :doc:`create index API <./../admin/indices/create_index>`  for manually creating an index), and also automatically creates a dynamic type mapping for the specific type if it has not been created before (check out the :doc:`put mapping <./../admin/indices/put_mapping>`  API for manually creating type mapping).
+The delete operation automatically creates an index if it has not been created before (check out the :ref:`create index API <es-guide-reference-admin-indices-create_index>`  for manually creating an index), and also automatically creates a dynamic type mapping for the specific type if it has not been created before (check out the :ref:`put mapping <es-guide-reference-admin-indices-put_mapping>`  API for manually creating type mapping).

 Distributed